JalinWu/DadaEats/README.md

-# Node.js & Passport Login
+# DadaEats

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a group buying app using Node.js, Express, Passport, Mongoose, EJS, request, cheerio(web crawler) and som other packages.

-### Version: 2.0.0
+### Version: 1.0.0

 ### Usage